 Policies and procedures were available outlining the arrangements associated with the laser and IPL treatments.
-Observations made confirmed that all policies and procedures in the establishment were indexed, dated and systematically reviewed on a three yearly basis or more frequently if required.
+Observations made confirmed that policies and procedures were indexed, dated and systematically reviewed on a three yearly basis or more frequently if required.

 The arrangements for the management of complaints and incidents were reviewed to ensure that they were being managed in keeping with legislation and best practice guidance.